A

 Space Planning

-This course introduces the student to residential space planning as applied to the interior environment.
-Emphasis will be placed on the design process, design elements and principles, furniture arrangement, typical planning guidelines, and presentation skills.
+This course introduces the student to space planning as applied to the interior environment.
+Instruction includes the different phases of design, design elements and principles, furniture layouts, common planning guidelines, and the development of visual and verbal communication skills.
+Course requirements include lectures and presentations.
 Prerequisite: INTD 1375 Design Drawing and Presentation.

 I